emvaugh2/Linux-RedHat-Study-Notes/README.md

 **Greetings!
 I'll be publicly documenting my Linux upskill experience here.
 Cloud and DevOps professionals have been constantly stating that Linux is an important skill to have in the space so I'm going to spend a few months building those skills via courses and hands on labs.
 I highly doubt I'll be taking any Red Hat certifications but who knows.
 Maybe I'll attempt it.**

+## 11.01.2024

+**Today's Topics**
+* The Linux Kernel

+`uname` gives us imoprtant information on our system.
+You can see the version of the Linux kernel here.
+The instructor then used a bunch of pre-configured commands to download the kernel source tree and required documentation.
+I didn't fully understand this so we'll have to revisit it.

+According to Chat GPT:
+"The Linux kernel source tree is the organized directory structure containing all the source code, configuration files, and scripts necessary to build the Linux kernel.
+It’s called a "tree" because the files and directories branch out hierarchically, similar to a tree structure, making it easier to navigate the various components of the kernel.
+[the source tree includes]
+- Core kernel code
+- Architecture-specific code
+- Device drivers
+- File systems
+- Networking
+- Tools and utilities"

+After working out my thoughts with Chat GPT, the instructor was just downloading a version of the kernel and customizing the kernel to behave in the way that he wants.
+So he was in the Linux CLI and created a new directory for a new kernel.
+In order to access this new kernel, he can point the boot loader to the new kernel and reboot his system.
+Then he can work directly on the new kernel.

+`cd /boot/` is where we can find out boot settings for our system.
+The vmlinuz files are your actual kernel. "bz" stands for Big Z image.
+You also just have your "z" extension which is just a z image.
+These are based on low memory usage files which aren't typically a problem in  modern times.

+`make menuconfig` allowed the instructor to use a wizard to choose the features he wanted in his Linux kernel.
+I believe the output was saved to a .config file.
+Then he used the command `make bzImage` to create his kernel image.
+The bzImage command references the .config file in order to create the kernel.

+Afterwards, you can create the kernel modules and install them.
+The instructor went into switching in the new kernel code but I'll have to go over this again.

+Quick detour, I've been seeing the `.tar` extension for a while now.
+Never knew what it was for but Im guessing I'll start to see it a lot more now in Linux. `.tar` stands for tape archive.
+A tape archive refers to a method of storing data on magnetic tape which we have better methods now. `.tar` files are referred to as tarball files.
+Tarball - tape archive ball which in this context, ball is a way of saying bundle or package.
+You can think of a `.tar` file as a zip folder except better.
+The tarball file isn't always compressed although you can use different commands to compress it.
+The file can contain a full directory of folders in a hierachy (such as all the files and folders in a kernel source tree).
+It also keeps the file permissions and time stamps which a zip file can not do.

 ## 10.31.2024